tfm000/copulax/copulax/univariate/README.md

 # Univariate Probability Distributions

 This directory contains several univariate probability distributions, in addition to the UnivariateFitter object.

 ## UnivariateFitter

-This object fits all / a subset of the probability distributions implemented in copulAX to the sample data, calculating the goodness of fit via statistical tests and returning the 'best' distribution according to a given metric.
+This object fits all / a subset of the probability distributions implemented in copulAX to the sample data, returning the 'best' distribution according to a given metric.

 ## Implemented Univariate Distributions

 Currently the following univariate distributions are implemented in copulAX:
 | Object / Module | Distribution |
 | --- | --- |